meshcloud/meshcloud-docs/docs/meshstack.openshift.index.md

 > You can also use `oc replace -f <file>` to update existing definitions.

-Service principals are located in configured namespaces.
-In the following yaml files we use the "meshcloud" namespace for the principals.
+The meshStack ServiceAccounts can be located in a dedicated namespace.
+In the following yaml files we use the `meshcloud` namespace for the ServiceAccounts.
 You can also define a different namespace if you prefer.
 Before applying the yaml file, the namespace has to be created first via `oc create namespace meshcloud`.

 #### Tenant Management

-The tenant management component of meshStack requires the following principal.
+The tenant management component of meshStack requires the following ServiceAccount.

 ```yaml
 ---